MicrosoftDocs/azure-docs/articles/billing/billing-manage-reserved-vm-instance.md

 After you buy an Azure reservation, you may need to apply the reservation to a different subscription, change who can manage the reservation, or change the scope of the reservation.
 You can also split a reservation into two reservations to apply some of the instances you bought to another subscription.

 If you bought Azure Reserved Virtual Machine Instances, you may change the optimize setting for the reservation.
 The reservation discount can apply to VMs in the same series or you can reserve data center capacity for a specific VM size.
-And, you should try to optimize reservations for as much usage as possible.
+And, you should try to optimize reservations so that they are fully used.

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]